-NOTICE: Standard SPRING 2019 FIELD TRIPS will be held on Monday and Friday mornings from approx. 9:00am thru 12:30pm.
+NOTICE: Check here for days and times of field trip offerings each semester (Fall and Spring days range M-F, summer dates range M-Th).
+We are doing education/outreach field trips to Turtle Cove two days per week in Fall 2023 - Tuesdays and Fridays, approx. 9/9:30am-12/12:30pm.
 Minimum grade level is 3rd grade.
 See next section below for more details on how to schedule a field trip.
-The Spring 2019 Grad Students leading the trips will be Tyler Stevens (email@example.com)and Lindy Muse (firstname.lastname@example.org).
-Boat Captain for Pontoon Boat is Turtle Cove Caretaker Hayden Reno.
-Any other information requested can be made to Robert Moreau, Manager of Turtle Cove (email@example.com).
+Our Education Coordinator, Ariel Ebanks (email@example.com), and Fall 2023 Grad Students, Tanner Bahm (firstname.lastname@example.org) and Maggie Keller (email@example.com), are currently leading trips.
+Boat Captain for the Pontoon Boat is Turtle Cove Caretaker Hayden Reno.
+Any other requests for information can be made to Robert Moreau, Manager of Turtle Cove (firstname.lastname@example.org).

 Turtle Cove is pleased to offer exciting and educational field experiences for schools and other groups interested in wetland and aquatic sciences, as well as the environmental history and issues related to Louisiana's coastal wetland loss.
 Field trips are available year-round (dependent on good weather), on certain days of the week depending on time of school year and availability of staff, and they feature lectures, discussions, and hands-on exploration of the Manchac wetlands, all facilitated by professional scientists.

 Turtle Cove Graduate Students (from the Department of Biological Sciences) assist the Boat Captain in leading visiting groups, lending a different perspective each time to these already unique outings.
 Trips are held on weekdays only, and are dependent on when Turtle Cove graduate and undergraduate students are available to lead the trips for any given semester.
-For Spring, Summer and Fall semesters, this will be one or two days per week on Mondays thru Fridays (specific days designated each semester).
+For Spring and Fall semesters, this will be one or two days per week on Mondays thru Fridays, and in summer one or two days per week Mondays thru Thursdays (specific days designated each semester).
 There is no charge for trips, but we gladly accept donations to help cover the cost of gas and other expenses (see below for more info on making a donation to Turtle Cove).

 Turtle Cove updated its field trips several years ago with funding from both NOAA and GOMA for the Young Scientists Field Training Programs under each grant (see previous pages).
-These programs are appropriate for middle and high school students (and related community-based groups) seeking more advanced skills in wetland science.
 Check out our Self-Guided Boardwalk Tour complete with outlines of each educational station on the boardwalk and a printable copy of our Visitor's Guide.

 **IMPORTANT (i.e., Registration Form)** For more information on what takes place